Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Conclusions

 \section{Conclusions}

 In this paper, we presented a suite of concepts, methods, and tools for finding heteroclinic connections between unstable invariant tori in periodically-perturbed PCRTBP models.
 Using the idea of layers, we can restrict the connection search to only certain subsets of the manifolds.
-By generating a discrete mesh of points from the manifolds during globalization, one can bring to bear the massively parallel computing power of modern GPUs for the purpose of rapidly detecting and computing intersections of the meshes.
-Finally, we showed how to refine the solutions found from the mesh search for greater accuracy, using the manifold parameterizations to enable the application of a differential correction algorithm.
+By generating a discrete mesh of points for the manifolds during globalization, one can combine methods from computer graphics collision-detection algorithms with the massively parallel computing power of modern GPUs for the purpose of rapidly detecting and computing intersections of the meshes.
+Finally, we showed how to refine the solutions found from the mesh search for greater accuracy, using the manifold parameterizations to enable the application of a differential correction algorithm, which can then be used for numerical continuation through families of tori as well.
+This produces a range of potential transfer options for space mission trajectory design applications.

-Testing our GPU assisted mesh intersection tools, we saw speedups by a factor of over 30 as compared to CPU-only tools.
-Using an HPC system with a more powerful GPU allows for the checking of 14 layers of two manifolds for intersection in just a matter of seconds.
-These tools are suitable for exploring many different periodically-perturbed PCRTBP models, as well as the spatial CRTBP, which are both expected areas of future work.
+Testing our GPU assisted mesh intersection tools, we saw speedups by a factor of 5-7 as compared to CPU-only tools when using more modern GPU hardware.
+Even a consumer-grade laptop with a discrete GPU allows for the checking of 14 layers of two manifolds for intersection in just a matter of seconds.
+This excellent performance, despite the higher system dimension, allows for the feasible investigation of heteroclinic and homoclinic phenomena in such periodically-forced PCRTBP models, where these phenomena can lead to more complex and interesting dynamical behaviors as compared to the PCRTBP (e.g. Arnol'd diffusion \cite{capinski2016}).
+Our tools thus open up new possibilities for the numerical study of such topics, as well as for finding propellant-free spacecraft trajectories between resonances and other dynamical structures in higher-accuracy dynamical models than the PCRTBP.
+Trajectories found in such higher-accuracy, periodically-forced PCRTBP models are expected to be easier to numerically continue to the full-accurate ephemeris N-body model used for flying real spacecraft.